Diagnosis

 ADDISONS SJUKDOM - BINJUREBARKSVIKT - KORTISONBEROENDE

 It's hard to say when it started.
 I probably had symptoms for years but they were hard to detect and understand.
 Fatigue can be many things right?
-Scars that didn't heal in a long time didn't really get mine or anyone elses attention.
+Scars that didn't heal in a long time didn't really get my or anyone elses attention.
 Stress coping got worse, but hey, burn out is a trendy diagnosis?
 Exhaustion can be due to stress and no apetite, well.. she must have an eating disorder or perhaps she has gastritis from all the stress.
 Training started to go very badly, I didn't improve, I actually deterioated.
 Weight loss, well as stated, no apetite and she probably have an eating disorder and a bad relationship with food.
 Low blood pressure and salt cravings, wierd taste in the mouth (the cutlery started to taste like soap).
 Well that's probably nothing serious and it will pass if she rests.
 There's nothing wrong with her physically they said, it must all be in her head....

 I went to the Doctor a few times.
 She stated stress, that I needed to rest and said that my blood work was fine.
 I was physically fine.
 That I couldn't make the stairs at work or at my apartment, that I couldn't eat without throwing up, that I'd lost ten kilos of weight and that I was ALWAYS tired was just due to stress.
 "You need to slow down" everyone said, "you need to rest and take better care of yourself" was a standard phrase I heard and I got scolded at for not treating myself properly at the same time as it was stated that I looked very good and pretty at my new weight and with my nice tan (it was winter in Sweden and I hadn't been abroad).

 I was going more and more often to naprapaths and massage therapeuts.
 My muscles were aching and I had problems with muscle cramps.
-I scared very easily, I had a mark on my shoulder from carrying a heavy shoulder bag that didn't go away for months, but at the time who would have made the connection.
+I scarred very easily, I had a mark on my shoulder from carrying a heavy shoulder bag that didn't go away for months, but at the time who would have made the connection.

 The salt cravings got worse and worse.
 Protein was hard to keep down but carbs with salt... the dream.
 Popcorn with salted butter, french fries, McDonalds, chips.
 It was the only thing I could keep down.
 At its worst I slept on the bathroom floor just to be near the toilet in case of vomiting.
 Not that I had anything to throw up at the end, I was all emaciated.